spalato/Mbo.jl/README.md

 response function requires 3 time arguments, 3 frequencies, 6 lineshape functions and 4 transition dipoles.
 This has to be repeated for every possible path the system can take in Hilbert space.
-For `N` states (+ a single ground state), there are between `N^2` and approx `N^3` such paths (depending on bandwidth constraints and transition dipoles).
+For `N` states (+ a single ground state), there are around such paths `N^2`.
 This tedium is taken care of using the `System` and `HilbertPath` objects.
 Handling of the time arguments is simplified using the `TimeGrid` object.

-When computing a response function, the code builds all the valid paths in Hilbert space directly from the system.
-The transition energies, dipoles and lineshape functions are taken from the system directly.
-The desired signals are then summed over all such valid paths (ie: transition dipoles all greater than 0).

-The equations for third order responses R1 to R4 were taken from the book by [Cho](#book_cho), eq 5.26-5.31.
-These equations take the fluctuating ground state as a reference.
-The lineshape functions are for the energies of the state (not the energy gaps).
+The equations for third order responses R<sub>1</sub> to R<sub>4</sub> were taken from the book by [Cho](#book_cho), eq 5.26-5.31.
+These equations take the fluctuating ground state as a reference energy.
+The lineshape functions are from the fluctuations of the energies of the states (not the energy gaps).
 As a consequence, fluctuations of the ground state are always 0.
+The code is currently limited to a single ground state and real transition dipoles (there are likely simple fixes for this).

 Basics
 ------
 The attributes of the system are set and read using functions.
-Functions that modify the `System` object end with `!` (this is purely a convention in Julia, the `!` has no special meaning).
+Functions that modify the `System` object end with `!` (this is purely a `julia` convention, `!` has no special meaning).
 States are indexed by case-sensitive strings.
 You can use "G", "X1", "S+3/2L", as you wish.

 Setting and reading state energies and transition dipoles are rather